How to Help an Angry Child Calm Down: Anger Management Techniques

 The thing about anger is that the emotion itself isn’t bad.
 Just like any other emotion, it has its purpose.

 The goal isn’t to get rid of anger, the goal is to help our children learn anger management techniques.
-To teach them how to handle the anger and use it in ways that are beneficial.
+To teach them how to handle the anger and use it in beneficial ways.

-Can you think of a time when anger was the push you needed to make something right in your life?
+Can you think of a time when anger was the push you needed to make something right?
 Or when anger drove you to complete something important?
 Anger can be a very powerful resource… if you know how to control it.

 How to Help an Angry Child Calm Down